| Introduction Effective management of a school depends on the efforts of a

 education systems as the cost to the system of school management

+by trial and error can be considerable.
 This unit attempts to help you reflect on the realities of

 the situation in your country and on current levels of training